top of page

 can cervical pain cause dizziness

-Neck dizziness arises from various causes, mainly related to neck disorders that interfere with the neck's proprioceptive input and affect balance.
+Neck dizziness arises from various causes, primarily related to neck disorders that disrupt the neck's proprioceptive input and impact balance.
 Common causes include:

 • Whiplash, from sports or car collisions.